pspatel2/nfl_play_by_play_research/supplemental_info/dataset_column_descriptions.md

-## A description of each of the columns is as follows
+## Description of the columns utilized in the NFL tendency analysis

 *	game_date: simply the date of the game corresponding to the given data row
 *	yardline_100: This field was generated to improve interpretability of field position for a machine/computer.
 The value is set to where a team is on the field between 0 – 100.
 For example, a value of 80 would mean you are on the opponent’s 20 yard-line or 20 yards away from the goal-line the team is trying to score at